suryakantamangaraj/suryakantamangaraj/README.md

 ![Profile Visits](https://gpvc.arturio.dev/suryakantamangaraj)

-Hi, I'm Surya Raj, a Technology Enthusiast🚀.
-I'm a creative problem solver, with a constantly growing love for technologies.
-Passionate about ideating, conceptualizing and producing consumer-centric as well as technology-enabled products from level zero.
-Open for exploring Automation, IoT, Artificial Intelligence, Machine Learning and NLP related opportunities in startups as well as companies with scale.
+I’m Surya Raj, a Technology Enthusiast🚀 and an expert in RF Design & Communication Technologies.
+I specialize in ideating and developing technology-enabled products, with a particular focus on the Telecom, Avionics, and Satellite domains.
+My passion lies in exploring and applying Automation, IoT, AI, and ML within these Communication domains.
+I’m always open to collaborations and eager to leverage these technologies to create impactful solutions.
+I believe in continuous learning and staying updated with the latest market trends to ensure my work aligns with industry standards.

 📫 **Reacch out to Me:**